inigolabs/inigolabs.github.io/index.md

 </p>

-## Overview
-Welcome to <a href="https://inigo.io" target="_blank">Inigo</a> - the GraphQL Security Enforcement and Management layer for your GraphQL APIs.
-We provide a server-agnostic management, security and observability solution layer for any GraphQL server.
+Welcome to <a href="https://inigo.io" target="_blank">Inigo</a> - the GraphQL Security and Management platform for your API.
+Inigo provides a server-agnostic management, security and observability solution layer for any GraphQL server.

+Inigo is a dynamic plug-and-play platform that works with any GraphQL server.
+The platform includes a suite of building blocks like schema-based access control, granular analytics, dynamic rate-limiting, an intuitive interface, and plenty more.
+Inigo is everything you need to speed up your GraphQL api development and adoption.
+Gain a unique and in-depth understanding of GraphQL usage through deep insights into the field level, query paths, and overall server health and performance.
+At Inigo we love GraphQL, our goal is to offer the absolute best developer and operational experience around GraphQL, so you can scale with confidence and efficiency.

+Inigo works by running an agent together with your GraphQL server or gateway.
+The agent can run as middleware, sidecar, in docker or as a plugin to your gateway and requires no code changes to your server.
+Inigo supports many servers out of the box, integration is quick and easy.
+See the deployments section for all the currently available options.
+Using Inigo you can configure advanced schema based access control policies, rate limit different parts of your schema with ease, create security rules to protect your server against abuse, and much more.

 If you're here, you've probably signed up for an account at <a href="https://app.inigo.io" target="_blank">app.inigo.io</a> and are ready to start exploring how Inigo helps you manage and protect GraphQL APIs from malicious actors.

 Inigo's powerful engine can enforce policies, alter and block incoming queries before they hit your GraphQL application servers.